top of page

 I maintain secondary interests in moral psychology, the philosophy of disability, medical ethics, and the foundations of logic.
 I dabble in Early Modern theories of the mind and their connection to contemporary empirical work.

 I graduated as valedictorian from Santa Clara University before obtaining my BPhil from Oxford University and then my PhD from the University of Arizona under Shaun Nichols and Terry Horgan.
-I am a Postdoctoral Fellow with The Puzzle of Imagistic Cognition research project at the University of Antwerp (2020-2021) and the University of Salzburg (2021-2022).
+From 2020-2022 I was a Postdoctoral Fellow with The Puzzle of Imagistic Cognition research project at the University of Antwerp and the University of Salzburg working with Bence Nanay and Christopher Gauker.
+I am currently a VISTA Postdoctoral Researcher at York University working with Jacob Beck, Kevin Lande, and Niko Troje.

 bottom of page